Nutella Brownies are full of Nutella, cocoa, and milk chocolate for a super fudgy treat! Replace the box mix with this easy brownie recipe!

 MORE BROWNIE RECIPES!

 - Perfect Homemade Brownies

 - Mississippi Mud Brownies

 - Cookie Dough Brownies

 - Pre-heat the oven to 350 degrees.
 Butter a 9×13 baking dish.

 - In small saucepan over low heat, melt butter completely.
 Stir in sugar and continue cooking for 1-2 minutes, stirring constantly.
 Do not allow sugar mixture to boil.

 - Remove from the heat and stir in the Nutella until well combined.

-- Stir in the flour and baking melts until just combined.
+- Stir in the flour and chocolate chips until just combined.